 Having a LEGO party?
 Attach this free printable LEGO gift tag to one of the new collectible LEGO minifigures or any LEGO minifig for the perfect party guest thank-you!

 Disclosure: This is a sponsored post for LEGO; the content and opinions expressed are my own.
-Post may include affiliate links, which means if you click on a link and purchase something, you won’t pay anything extra but it will help support this blog.

 Did you know the LEGO minifigure is celebrating its 40th birthday this year?
 I had no idea those adorable LEGO minifigs were that old.